willgpaik/HybVIO_RPI/README.md

 `hybvio`
 from original command (`main`).

-## Original README document and no need to follow the steps if installing on Raspberry Pi
+## Original README document and no need to follow the steps
 ### ![Go to "Benchmarking and the `hybvio` binary" section](https://github.com/willgpaik/HybVIO_RPI/blob/main/README.md#benchmarking-and-the-hybvio-binary)

 **A visual-inertial odometry system with an optional SLAM module**.